An IP address is critical to network communication. it's how computers know where to send data from one point to another.

 A public IP address is an address that is exposed to the Internet.
 If you search for "what's my IP" on the Internet, you'll find the public IP address your computer is using.

-If you look up your computer's IP address, you'll see a different IP address: this is your device's private IP.
+If you look up your computer's IP address within the computer’s operating system, you'll see a different IP address: this is your device's private or NAT’d IP.

-Chances are, if you check this on all of your devices, you'll see that all your devices are using the same public IP, but all have different private IPs.
+Chances are, if you check this on all of your devices, you'll see that all your devices are using the same public IP addresses, but all have different private IP addresses.
 This is NAT in action.
-The network hardware uses NAT to route traffic going from the public IP to the private IP.
+The network hardware uses NAT to route traffic going from the public IP address to the private IP address on your devices.

 NAT is important because the Internet Protocol that most of the world uses, IPv4, only has so many IP addresses that it can use: 2^32 or 4,294,967,296 to be exact.
 That may sound like a lot, but there is not enough for each device every person owns to have their own public IPv4 address.
 NAT is essential for the entire Internet to work.